dleiva345/Database-System-Project/README.md

 ## :computer: Getting Started
 To run this code, you will need a code editor that will be able to process JavaScript code.
 MySQL and Node JS installed on your computer
-In Terminal use command line to:
+Once you are ready to run the code, in terminal use command line to:

     * Clone Repo
     * Npm install
-    * cd to Repo and type node Beds.js to view tables
+    * cd to Repo and type node Beds.js to view table

-## : space_invader: Technologie Used
+## :space_invader: Technologie Used
     * Visual Studio
     * MySQL Workbench
     * JavaScript